Training Data Extraction Attacks

 A training data extraction attack is an attempt to recover concrete training examples from a trained model.
 The target may be a verbatim sentence, a rare identifier, source code, a document fragment, a face image, a medical note, a private chat, a copyrighted passage, or a near-duplicate of an image in the training set.
 The attacker may use ordinary API queries, repeated prompts, sampling, output probabilities, embeddings, nearest-neighbor features, or stronger access to model weights or gradients.

 The attack is narrower than a general complaint that a model was trained on questionable data.
 It asks whether interaction with the model can make hidden training material observable again.
-It is related to Membership Inference Attacks, which ask whether a specific record was included, and to model inversion, which tries to infer sensitive features or reconstruct private information.
+It is related to Membership Inference Attacks, which ask whether a specific record was included, and to Model Inversion Attacks, which try to infer sensitive features or reconstruct private information.
 Extraction asks for the example itself, or a usable fragment of it.

 How It Works